ArshSekhon/dotfiles/README.md

 1. Clone the repo.
 2. Open a terminal inside the cloned repo folder and run `stow -vSt ~ *`
+3. Have fun with your riced up Linux 🐧🌾🍙🍚.

 **Note:** If there are any conflicts, delete the default configs inside your home dir and try again.